-India facing `very complicated challenge' from China, ensuring no attempt made to change status quo in border areas unilaterally: Jaishankar
+India Facing `Very Complicated Challenge' From China, Ensuring No Attempt Made To Change Status Quo In Border Areas Unilaterally: Jaishankar

-AHMEDABAD, May 27: External Affairs Minister S Jaishankar said on Saturday that India faces a “very complicated challenge” from China, and the Narendra Modi government has taken steps to ensure that no attempts are made to change the status quo in the border areas unilaterally.
+Ahmedabad, May 28 : External Affairs Minister S Jaishankar has said India faces a “very complicated challenge” from China, and the Narendra Modi government has taken steps to ensure no attempts are made to change the status quo in the border areas unilaterally.

 “When I talk about big powers, of course we have a particular challenge from China.
 That challenge is a very complicated challenge, but in the last three years it has been particularly visible in the border areas,” Jaishankar said, apparently referring to China’s incursions in eastern Ladakh.